|

 According to Bernal (1987), Greece had a distinctive and mixed culture, with much learned and practiced from the Egyptians; and many lived in Greece with Egyptian ancestry.
 The Greek religion also is reported to have a largely Egyptian base.

 Further, it is known, that many of the early Greek philosophers studied in Egypt and brought back interpretations of their knowledge to Greece.
 Namely, Thales, (a physicist) who was the first to go into Egypt and bring back scientific knowledge into Greece.
-Also, Pythagoras, a pupil of Thales studied in Egypt and Babylon.
+Also, Pythagoras, a pupil of Thales who studied in Egypt and Babylon.
 Pythagoras was a musician and mathematician.
 He studied for 34 years.
-Pythagoras like Euclid developed what is known as the Pythagorean Theorem -- first formulated by Thales.
+Pythagoras like Euclid is given credit for what is known as the Pythagorean Theorem -- first formulated by Thales.

 Therefore, the history of psychology begins with ancient Egypt.